BogdanPavliv/your-meal/README.md

 - git,
 - gulp,
 - npm,
-- figma, optimized graphics, svg where it is possible
+- figma, optimized graphics, svg where it is possible,
 - html,
 - scss,
 - javascript,